Case Study 2: CareBridge Health System - Q&A Preparation

 Q8: How do you ensure no PHI leaks through the integration layer?

 Four controls.
 All transport encrypted (mTLS for Epic, TLS for MLLP, HTTPS for REST).
-MuleSoft deployed with BAA coverage.
-Every message logged with timestamp, source, destination, patient ID, and payload hash — but not full payload.
-Named Credentials with certificate-based auth so no keys stored in code.
+MuleSoft and Anypoint MQ deployed under separate BAA coverage (distinct from the Salesforce BAA).
+Every message logged with timestamp, source, destination, patient ID, and payload hash — never full payload; logs are encrypted at rest inside MuleSoft’s operational plane.
+System-to-system authentication via External Client Apps with OAuth 2.0 Client Credentials and short-lived tokens (Connected App creation is disabled by default in Spring ‘26, so new integrations use ECAs).
+Named Credentials manage outbound callouts from Salesforce so no keys are stored in code.

 Data Questions